 It took three days to ride the 1 730km route from Joburg to Cape Town.
 Day 1 was fast-paced – it’s all on the N1 from Joburg to Bloemfontein and important to get those kilometres under your belt so that you can hit the gravel to Philippolis (first stop) in the early afternoon.
 The second and third day are mostly on gravel and more leisurely.
 You will be on the road for the majority of all three days, though.

 Why this route?

 Joburg to Cape Town is always a schlepp.
 I hate the N1 with a burning passion and have always wanted to find an alternative route that gets me a little bit closer to the countryside.
-This route is packed with lots of gravel as well as stops in some of South Africa’s beautiful and overlooked towns – Philippolis, Graaff-Reinet, Nieu-Bethesda, Merweville, Sutherland are some examples.
-(You can also visit these towns and their surrounding roads with Bike Routes Tours.)
+This route is packed with lots of gravel as well as stops in some of South Africa’s beautiful and overlooked towns – Philippolis, Graaff-Reinet, Nieu-Bethesda, Merweville, Sutherland are some examples.)

 How the route runs

-Right, so here’s the route exactly as I did it (and here’s the map)
+Right, so here’s the route exactly as I did it.

 Day 1 – Johannesburg to Philippolis

 Take the N1 to Bloemfontein and then the R706 to Jagersfontein.
 Pass the R704 turn-off to Trompsburg and the R704 turn-off to Jagersfontein (it can be a little confusing because the road changes from the R706 to R704, despite the fact that you don’t turn at all).
 Just after the turn-off to Jagersfontein, the road becomes gravel.
 Continue straight for about 10 kilometres, then left at the T-Junction.
 It’s about 50 kilometres on gravel and then a short stretch on the tarred R717 to Philippolis.